rippedpiracy/docs/TV/Shows.md

 [**Stremio**](https://stremio.com/) | [**Kodi**](https://kodi.tv/)

 Clients for Streaming in general with an intuitive design, they both allow Streaming from Torrents/Magnet Links as well as from certain Sites and have a plethora of Addons available that will make your experience much better.
-<sub>Note: Check out [r/StremioAddons](https://www.reddit.com/r/StremioAddons/) and [r/Addons4Kodi](https://www.reddit.com/r/Addons4Kodi/) for a list of useful Addons for both clients.</sub>
+<sub>*NOTE: Check out [r/StremioAddons](https://www.reddit.com/r/StremioAddons/) and [r/Addons4Kodi](https://www.reddit.com/r/Addons4Kodi/) for a list of useful Addons for both clients.*</sub>

 [**Popcorn Time**](https://github.com/popcorn-official/popcorn-desktop)

 Another Client for Streaming movies/shows/anime both from Torrent/Magnet Links and Sites (like yts.mx), has an [Android Version](https://github.com/popcorn-official/popcorn-android) too.
 Their [Reddit](https://PopCornTimeApp.reddit.com/) page.
-It's official site https://popcorntime.app/ is currently down and there are various phishing results. **_Only use the site linked here._**
+It's official site https://popcorntime.app/ is currently down and there are various phishing results.
+**_Only use the site linked here._**
 <sub>In the settings of the app you can replace all the API fields with https://popcorn-time.ga/ to make the movies appear.</sub>

 # Downloading
 <sub>*Higher Quality most of the time and better watching experience overall.*</sub>